aritrabiswas2004/mooc-the-project/README.md

 The Project (Todo List App) is done in this repo (and not the [main](https://github.com/aritrabiswas2004/devops-with-kubernetes) one) for the exercises below

-> The below list is extended when more exercises are completed
+> The below list is extended when more exercises of The Project are completed

 - 3.6
 - 3.7